Skip to main content

 You may need a urine drug screen for higher-risk medications, before starting some controlled prescriptions, or at random points during ongoing treatment.
 The purpose is to confirm therapeutic consistency, not to catch you.
 We explain exactly when and why before any test.

 If you want to taper off a controlled medication, we plan a supervised reduction over weeks to months.
-Stopping suddenly, especially for benzodiazepines, can be unsafe.
+Stopping suddenly, particularly for benzodiazepines, can be unsafe.
 We adjust the schedule to your symptoms and add support like sleep, nutrition, and therapy work as you taper.

 Related Intelligence